(866) 481-8188

 High levels of occupational noise exposure can lead to physical damage such as permanent hearing loss, psychological stress, reduction in productivity, communication interference, lost concentration, and workplace accidents and injuries.
 The National Institute for Occupational Safety and Health (NIOSH) reports that, each year, approximately 22 million US workers are exposed to hazardous noise levels at work.

-Industries we think of as producing excess workplace noise with potentially high levels of occupational noise exposures including manufacturing, construction, aviation, and railroad but others include daycare, farming and entertainment.
+Industries with potential of producing excess workplace noise include manufacturing, construction, aviation, and railroad but others include daycare, farming and entertainment.
 RHP’s Certified Industrial Hygienists have experience in performing workplace noise monitoring and mapping to identify high noise areas and processes that could lead to noise induced hearing loss (NIHL) as well as trigger the threshold for an Occupational Safety and Health Association (OSHA) hearing conservation program.
 RHP’s noise monitoring services can provide solutions to reduce employee noise exposures or to fulfill OSHA compliance.

 What is a Workplace Noise Survey?